mozaik-association/mozaik/docs/9Mandates-module.md

 - The end of the mandates.
 - The experition of mandates.

-!!! abstract "The goal of this fonctionality"
+!!! abstract "The goal of this functionality"

     The feature allows to invalidate a mandate :